nikhildsahu/sum-of-subset/README.md

 - DAA Assignment for Sum of Subset Problem .

 ### Sum Of Subset Problem
-- Subset sum problem is to find Subset of elements from a given Set whose Sum adds up to a given number K.
+-  Sum of Subset problem is to find Subset of elements from a given Set whose Sum adds up to a given number K.
 - Set Contains non-negative values.

 ### Algorithm